Arnaud Démare

-Arnaud Démare (born 26 August 1991) is a retired French professional road racing cyclist.
+Arnaud Démare (born 26 August 1991) is a French former professional road racing cyclist.

 Having turned professional in 2012 and specialising as a sprinter, Démare has taken almost 100 wins as a professional, including 10 Grand Tour stage victories – 2 at the Tour de France and 8 at the Giro d'Italia (the most by any French rider) – and he won the points classification in the Giro d'Italia in 2020 and 2022.
 Démare is one of five riders to have won the French National Road Race Championships three times, having won the race in 2014, 2017 and 2020.
 He has also won the under-23 road race at the 2011 UCI Road World Championships, and the 2016 Milan–San Remo, a cycling monument.

 Career

 Junior and amateur career

 Born in Beauvais, Démare joined Team Wasquehal in 2008, and as a first-year junior rider, he won a stage at both the Tour de l'Abitibi and the Coupe des Nations Abitibi.
 During his second junior season in 2009, Démare won the bronze medal in the road race at the UEC European Road Championships in Belgium, and the silver medal in the road race at the UCI Junior World Championships in Russia.
 He also won a stage of the Tour d'Istrie in Croatia, and placed second to Guillaume Van Keirsbulck in the Paris–Roubaix Juniors.

 Ageing out of juniors, Démare signed with CC Nogent-sur-Oise for the 2010 season.
 He won the final stage of the Coupe des nations Ville Saguenay in Canada, before winning a bronze medal at the UEC European Road Championships for the second year in a row – this time at under-23 level.
 Following this, he won the Grand Prix de la ville de Pérenchies in a sprint finish, and later finished fifth in the under-23 road race at the UCI Road World Championships in Australia.
 Having won La Côte Picarde in the spring of 2011, Démare won two stages at the Coupe des nations Ville Saguenay, before winning the Ronde Pévéloise one-day race and a stage of the Tour Alsace.
 These performances earned him a stagiaire role at to the end of the 2011 season, and during this time, Démare won the under-23 road race at the UCI Road World Championships in Denmark – leading home teammate Adrien Petit in the sprint finish, for a second French win in three years.